 Inventory forecasting is crucial to the financial success of any retail business.
 It helps strike a balance between sinking too much cash into inventory at once, while ensuring demand can always be satisfied without going out of stock.

 However, this is also one of the most difficult aspects of inventory management to get right.
-So in this chapter, we outline all the techniques and best practices retailers can use to forecast inventory requirements.
+So in this article, we outline all the techniques and best practices retailers can use to forecast inventory requirements.

 What is inventory forecasting?

 Inventory forecasting is essentially making an informed projection on how much stock will be needed to satisfy demand over a given time period.
 It starts with a simple demand forecast, then uses what’s already in stock to plan how much inventory is required going forward.
+This is a key aspect of getting control over your inventory.

 It’s important to note that forecasting will always be educated guesswork.
 No forecast is set in stone, and there are several factors that can affect accuracy – such as seasonality and sales history.